-It is generally necessary to initialize a hard drive in one of the following cases:
+It is generally necessary to high-level format a hard drive in one of the following cases:

-- If a new drive is being prepared for use on a computer for the first time and the drive is not already initialized. - If a drive is being changed from one platform to another.
-For example if you are switching from a Windows to a Macintosh-based system, the drive must be reinitialized for the new operating system. - If you suspect that the directories containing the drive's information have become corrupted.
+- If a new drive is being prepared for use on a computer for the first time and the drive is not already high-level formatted. - If you suspect that the directories containing the drive's information have become corrupted.